Amstrad ALT-386SX Laptop Computer

 The facts and figures on this page only relate to the 386SX version, although these can also apply to the ALT-286.
 The computers look identical and use the same battery pack, share a user manual and even service manual.
 This indicates that many parts can be exchanged between the two models.
 The ALT-286 comes with a 20 megabyte hard disc, and the 386SX with an 80 or 170 megabyte hard disc.

 A characteristic design feature of this laptop is the single eccentrically fitted hinge on the Liquid Crystal Display (LCD screen).
-Instead of in the middle, as you would expect, this is fitted to the extreme right of the base unit.
+Instead of in the middle, as you may expect, this is fitted to the extreme right of the base unit.

 Made in Japan.
 Our machine has a serial number of N15136136 A and was kindly donated by Tom Armitstead